 Solar panels have become increasingly popular over the last few years in the UK.
 A million homes in Britain are now using solar energy to power their homes and it is taking over from power produced by fossil fuels.
 By installing solar panels in your home, you can cut your energy bills and sell power back to the grid.
-The big question is, are they worth it?
+The big question is, are solar panels worth it in the UK?

 In this article about solar panels we shall examine: